Generic selectors

 How will this compare to other stadiums in Paraguay?

-As previously mentioned, Estadio CONMEBOL would be the largest stadium in the country.
+Once completed, Estadio Osvald Dominguez Dibb will be the largest stadium in Paraguay with a capacity of 46,000.
 Currently, the two highest-capacity stadiums are also in Asunción.
 Estadio General Pablo Rojas is currently the largest, with a capacity of 45,000.
 It is home to Cerro Porteño, who are currently second in the Paraguayan Primera División and last won the league in 2021.

 Estadio Defensores del Chaco, home to the Paraguay national team, has a capacity of just over 42,000.
 It was opened in 1917 and held the very first Copa Libertadores final in 1960.